Covid-19 Coronavirus

 People with bleeding disorders or taking medication to thin their blood or reduce bleeding

-People taking medication to thin the blood, such as warfarin, can safely receive the Covid-19 vaccine as long as their treatment is stable.
+People taking medication to thin the blood, such as warfarin, can safely receive the COVID-19 vaccine as long as their treatment is stable.

 You should let the person giving you the vaccine know what medication you are on.